QuantEcon/lecture-python-intro/_sources/cons_smooth.md

 Formulas presented in  {doc}`present value formulas<pv>` are at the core of the consumption smoothing model because we shall use them to define a consumer's "human wealth".

-The  key idea that inspired Milton Friedman was that a person's non-financial income, i.e., his or her wages from working, could be viewed as a dividend stream from that person's ``human capital'' and that standard asset-pricing formulas could be applied to compute a person's ``non-financial wealth'' that capitalizes the  earnings stream.
+The  key idea that inspired Milton Friedman was that a person's non-financial income, i.e., his or her wages from working, could be viewed as a dividend stream from that person's ''human capital'' and that standard asset-pricing formulas could be applied to compute a person's ''non-financial wealth'' that capitalizes the  earnings stream.

 ```{note}
 As we'll see in this quantecon lecture  {doc}`equalizing difference model <equalizing_difference>`,